felifluid/bachelorarbeit/thesis/chapters/background.typ

 $
   G(psi, s) = frac(1,#sym.pi) s_B s_j abs(q(#sym.psi)) arctan[sqrt(frac(1-#sym.psi, 1+#sym.psi)) tan frac(#sym.theta, 2)] = #text("gmap")\(psi, s)
 $
-It is outputted directly by GKW and can be found under `geom/gmap` as a discrete function of #sym.psi and $s$ @samaniego2024topovis[p.21]. // ?? can i call this "discrete function"?
+It is outputted directly by GKW and can be found under `geom/gmap` as a discrete function of #sym.psi and $s$ @samaniego2024topovis[p.21]. // TODO: don't call the discrete function

 ===== CHEASE geometry
 For general geometries GKW interfaces the CHEASE code @peeters2015[p.2].
 CHEASE (Cubic Hermite Element Axisymmetric Static Equilibrium) is a solver for toroidal magnetohydrodynamic equilibria developed by #cite(<lutjens1996chease>, form: "prose").
 Unlike GKW, it treats the plasma as a fluid rather then a many-particle system.
 CHEASE can deal with general geometries, e.g. geometries with up-down-asymmetric cross sections as present in tokamaks like JET (Joint European Torus) and the planned ITER (International Thermonuclear Experimental Reactor) @lutjens1996chease[p.221f].
 Hence, these general geometries are named CHEASE or CHEASE-global in GKW @peeters2015[p.42].